jflorian/doubledog-koji_helpers/README.md

 ##### `packages`
 An array of package names needed for the koji-helpers installation.
 The default should be correct for supported platforms.

+##### `services`
+An array of services names needed for the operation of koji-helpers.
+The default should be correct for supported platforms.

 ### Defined types